leofab86/avatar/avatar/README.md

     • add learn more modal to custom optimization and prefetch related, change generic description of optimizations
+    • Make Query Optimization request data results scroll to "Inspect the data" section on completion
     • animate progress bar
     • ReactJsonView code split is creating server bundle as well.
 Configure to only create client bundle